A-Lex-McLee/PseudoQ-2.1/README.md

 **GUI**:
 - tkinter: 'PsQ_GUI' - obsolete/deprecated (in case you have not installed PyQt)
+- PyQt: 'PsQ_Display: Grid permutations, recodings, rnd grid generation; integrated Python editor (preliminary version)
-- PyQt: 'PsQ_Display
+-
-Currently, the GUI is mostly for illustrating the basic functionalities of Grid and GridCollection
+Currently, the main purpose of the GUI is to illustrate the basic functionalities of Grid and GridCollection; further functionalities will be added.

-* Grid
-* GridCollection
-* utilFunX

-*
+**Notebooks**:
+- psq_binary_clf.ipynb
+- psq_multi_clf.ipynb
+- psq_solver_player.ipynb

+**Auxiliary classes**: